lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Does the mail relay <mailhost> need a username and password?`

+Select option A **or** option B:

+A. If the outgoing mail server does not require password authentication, enter :kbd:`N`.

-Enter :kbd:`Y` if the outgoing mail server requires password authentication, :kbd:`N` otherwise.
+B. If the outgoing mail server requires password authentication, enter :kbd:`Y`.
+You will then be asked additional configuration questions:

-If you answer :kbd:`Y` to this question, you will be prompted for the following information:

    1. :guilabel:`User for <mailhost>`

-      Enter the username for the mail server.
+      Enter a username for the mail server.

    2. :guilabel:`Password for <mailuser>@<mailhost>`

-      Enter the password for the given username.
+      Enter the password for the username on the mail server.

    3. :guilabel:`Password for <mailuser>@<mailhost> (again)`

-   Re-enter the mail server password (if the two passwords do not match, the password will be asked again).
+      Re-enter the password for the username on the mail server.
+If the two passwords do not match, the password will be asked again.

 -------------------
 Administrator Email